 No terrestrial or marine migration corridors or routes are present in the Los Angeles Outer Harbor.
 Construction of the Eelgrass Habitat Area and CSWH Expansion Area would not result in any barriers to movement of fish or wildlife.
-Disposal of dredged material at LA-2 and contaminated sediments at the ARSSS would not interfere with any migration corridors or routes.
+Disposal of clean dredged material at LA-2 and LA-3 and contaminated sediments at the ARSSS would not interfere with any migration corridors or routes.